-To deal with the negative consequences of an approach focusing on intrinsic motivation and voluntary compliance, States will, in certain contexts, still need to employ monitoring mechanisms to determine if they can continue with the “hands-off” approach.
-In such way, states will need to continue monitoring whether their trust-based regulation is being exploited -- “trust but verify” approach, which might not necessarily provide the benefits of pure trust-based regulation.
-Furthermore, voluntary compliance could lead to situations where there could be what has been termed a “chilling effect,” where some people might be unsure of what is expected of them and, ultimately, comply to a greater extent than is required.
-Alternatively, others may enjoy the more lenient approach and would comply less, leading to a situation where “good” law abiding people will suffer more, while “bad” people will suffer less.
+To mitigate the negative consequences of an approach centered on intrinsic motivation and voluntary compliance, states may need to employ monitoring mechanisms in certain contexts to determine if they can continue with a “hands-off” approach.
+States will need to continue monitoring whether their trust-based regulation is being exploited.
+While trust-based regulation can be an effective approach, it is not without its flaws.
+This approach might not necessarily provide the benefits of pure trust-based regulation.
+Furthermore, voluntary compliance could create a “chilling effect,” where some people may not be sure what is expected of them and may therefore comply to a greater extent than is required.
+Alternatively, some people may enjoy or take advantage of the more lenient approach and may comply less, leading to a situation where more “good” law-abiding people will suffer more, while the fewer “bad” people will suffer less.

-Such a shift may suggest that the gap between good doers and bad doers will only arise when regulatory approaches primarily relevant to the bad doers are reduced.
-Within a simple schematic perspective of “good” and “bad” doers, the undermining of extrinsic measures and increase of intrinsic measures as part of the voluntary compliance approach creates an unbalanced approach towards the population.
-Part of the regulatory dilemma is that current research on proportion of good and bad doers, is quite limited.
-Even in well-studied, easy-to-quantify contexts such as tax evasion, where states could reasonably be expected to know how many people evade taxes, it is very hard for policy makers to come up with concrete numbers as to how many tax evaders are there.
-Depending on the proportion of good/bad doers in a given society with regards to a particular activity, the benefit from the change is highly dependent on the ratio of good bad in society.
-It is also dependent on the benefit from voluntary compliance relative to the cost from reduced enforcement.
-A responsible regulation with sequential approach that uses more and more severe enforcement actions is clearly not a perfect solution, as the information on who the people who will cooperate in each situation is missing and can even be misleading.
+This shift may suggest that the gap between good and bad actors will widen if regulatory approaches that are primarily relevant to bad actors are reduced.
+From the simple schematic perspective of “good” and “bad” actors, reducing extrinsic measures and increasing intrinsic measures as part of the voluntary compliance approach leads to an unbalanced treatment of the population.
+Current research on the proportion of good and bad doers is quite limited, which contributes to the regulatory dilemma.
+It is challenging for policymakers to determine concrete numbers as to how many tax evaders there are even in well-studied, easy-to-quantify contexts such as tax evasion, where states could reasonably be expected to know how many people evade taxes.
+The benefit from any change in compliance approach is highly dependent on the ratio of good and bad doers in a given society.
+It is also dependent on the benefit of voluntary compliance relative to the cost of reduced enforcement.
+A regulation that relies on a sequential approach with increasingly severe enforcement actions is not a perfect solution.
+This is because it is difficult to know who will cooperate in each situation, and the information available can be misleading.

-An additional point of concern regarding voluntary compliance relates to the definition compliance as based on intrinsic motivation.
-If the state would need to cause people to intrinsically believe in the law, this may require the state to engage in a far more intrusive process of educating people and leading them to see the value in obeying.
-Thus, the state will need to not only cause people to change their behavior, but also their belief system, a far more problematic process from many points of view.
+Another concern regarding voluntary compliance relates to aiming at achieving compliance based on intrinsic motivation.
+If the state wants people to intrinsically believe in the law, it may need to engage in a far more intrusive process of educating people and leading them to recognize the value of obeying.
+Thus, the state needs to cause people to change not only their behavior but also their belief systems, a far more problematic process from many points of view.

-There is, of course, a difference between the state providing information on how tax revenue is used, versus attempting to explain the reasoning behind a certain law.
-The latter could raise concerns about a slippery slope, where states feel compelled to shape public beliefs to align with government policies.
+There is a difference between the state providing information on how tax revenue is used and the state attempting to explain the reasoning behind a certain law.
+The latter could raise concerns about a slippery slope from persuasion to brainwashing, where states feel compelled to shape public beliefs to align with government policies.
 However, if the state focuses solely on regulating behavior rather than attempting to influence attitudes, the fear of brainwashing is diminished.
-By not viewing itself as responsible for aligning public attitudes with state values, the government can avoid overreach.
+The government can avoid such overreach by not viewing itself as responsible for aligning public attitudes with state values.